★ Accomplishments ★

 - Policy regarding Procedures for Maintaining the Integrity of Assessments of Employee-owned Properties

-Under Assessor Church's leadership, 100% of the Assessment Roll, comprised of all tangible real and business property in the county, was successfully completed on time each year.
-For FY 2013 -2014, over 220,000 units of real property on the secured roll and over 16,000 units of business/personal property on the unsecured roll were assessed for a combined value of $156 billion.
-The timely closing of the roll is the direct result of the Assessor implementing certain operational changes and using retired appraisal staff which contributed to the efficiency of the roll closing process.
+Each year, 100% of the Assessment Roll, comprised of all tangible real and business property in the county, was successfully completed on time.
+For FY 2016-2017, over 220,000 units of real property on the secured roll and over 15,000 units of business/personal property on the unsecured roll were assessed for a combined value of $206 billion.

-Upon assuming office in January 2011, the Department faced a growing backlog of 3,682 outstanding Assessment Appeals.
-Recognizing the gravity of the situation, Assessor Church led efforts to develop and implement best practices to reduce the backlog.
+In 2011, the Department faced a growing backlog of 3,682 outstanding Assessment Appeals.
+To address the growing backlog, best practices were developed and implemented to reduce the backlog.
 An appeals team of appraisers to handle all residential and commercial appeals up to $10 million was immediately formed.
-The creation of a team of appraisers specializing in appeals resulted in a standardized approach in the presentation of appeals, improving the efficiency of the appeals process and the quality of the presentations, a more efficient and timely disposition of appeals, and a better outcome of the appeals.
-All of this helped to mitigate the unprecedented backlog of assessment filings.
+The creation of a team of appraisers specializing in appeals resulted in a standardized approach in the presentation of appeals, and a more efficient and timely disposition of appeals.

-Under Assessor Church's leadership, staff developed an approach that enabled appraisers to value these properties in a more efficient and fair manner.
+An approach was developed that enabled appraisers to value these properties in a more efficient and fair manner.
 The outcome was a valuation model for Decline in Value properties that produced comparable sales with adjustments for variables between the comparables and property being reviewed.
 This new valuation model resulted in a 15% to 20% increase in the efficiency of the Decline in Value process.
-In addition to speeding up the process, it also resulted in fairer appraisals, which reduced the number of appeals.

 Assessment Appeals - Preservation of Taxable Value

-Under Assessor Church's leadership, the Assessor's Opinion of Value was successfully defended before the Assessment Appeals Board and the courts in the amount of $4.7 billion for FY 2012-13.
+The Assessor’s Opinion of Value was successfully defended against major corporations before the Assessment Appeals Board and the courts, resulting in the preservation of billions of dollars in assessed value.

 Assessor's Annual Report

-Assessor Church created the County's first Assessor's Annual Report for FY 2013-14.
+To improve transparency of the Assessor’s operations, the Assessor's Annual Report was initiated commencing FY 2013-14.
 The Assessor’s Annual Report provides a detailed overview of the Assessment Roll and the Property Tax Process.
 The report is filled with valuable information, statistics and charts for the public, elected officials and business leaders to use as a quick reference tool to obtain a better understanding of the assessment and property tax process.

 County Clerk-Recorder Division